 The Parish Health Ministry enhances the caring community of The Church of St. Mary and it assists members in health promotion and illness concerns.
-This ministry is the responsibility of the Parish Nurse Coordinator.
+This ministry is the responsibility of the Parish Nurse.
 The Parish Nurse is a registered nurse who is willing to work to promote the spiritual, emotional and physical well-being of parishioners.

 Health Care Directive

 A health care directive is the plan you make for future health care.
 It is sometimes called an advance directive.
 In this plan, you explain your treatment choices.
 You may also name a person to make these choices for you if you can't make them yourself.
 This person is your health care agent.

 For more information please call Kathy Fischer, Parish Nurse at (320) 762-2320.

 Kathy is a certified advance care planning facilitator.

 The parish health ministry is not a substitute for pastoral care, medical care, community health nursing or social agencies.
 Rather The Church of St. Mary’s Parish Nurse Coordinator works in partnership with theses disciplines by undertaking the following activities:

 Leading or arranging educational programs on health-related topics.

 Referring parishioners to community resources and assisting them with understanding the health-care system.